Meet Our Team

 Aside from her interest in standard drawing and painting, she enjoys creating large murals and sculptures for various clients.
 At ZooMontana in Billings, she was an animal ambassador docent for over 20 years, and designed and sculpted most of the artwork seen at the zoo.

-Melanie Richard is married, with 2 grown sons, and lives in Billings.
+Melanie Richard is married, with 2 grown sons, and lives in Billings, Montana.
 She has a BFA from the University of Montana.

 Our volunteers are the backbone of the ministry.
 They spend countless hours working on projects to upgrade the museum, assisting our guests, and keeping the museum clean and presentable.
 We thank God for each volunteer He has called to be a part of the work of the Glendive Dinosaur & Fossil Museum.